The Equitable Life Assurance Society: Organisation

-The Society's first offices were in the parsonage of St Nicholas Acons in Nicholas Lane, London, moving to Blackfriars in 1774.
+The society's first offices were in the parsonage of St Nicholas Acons in Nicholas Lane, London, moving to Blackfriars in 1774.
 Approval of policies, the main business of the Society, was undertaken by the Court of Directors; whilst resolutions had to be approved at two meetings of the General Court which all members were entitled to attend.
 From 1786 this court also dealt with grievances, and there was early tension between initial subscribers wanting a return on investment and those wanting to recruit new members.
 In 1816 a waiting period was introduced for new members, and only the oldest 5,000 policies were entitled to bonuses.
-In 1893 the Memorandum and Articles of Association were adopted, incorporating the Society as "The Equitable Life Assurance Society" and transferring power to the directors; the 1816 membership and bonus restrictions were removed.
+In 1893 the memorandum and articles of association were adopted, incorporating the society as "The Equitable Life Assurance Society" and transferring power to the directors; the 1816 membership and bonus restrictions were removed.

-The Society moved to Mansion House Street in 1863, Coleman Street in 1924 (both in the City of London) and new offices in Aylesbury in January 1983.
-The archives of the Society from 1762 to 1975 are held by the Institute of Actuaries.
+The society moved to Mansion House Street in 1863, to Coleman Street in 1924 (both in the City of London) and then to new offices, opened by Prince Richard, Duke of Gloucester, in Walton Street in Aylesbury in January 1983.
+The archives of the society from 1762 to 1975 are held by the Institute of Actuaries.

-The Society acquired the University Life Assurance Society and the Reversionary Interest Society in 1919 and the Equitable Reversionary Interest Society in 1920.
+The society acquired the University Life Assurance Society and the Reversionary Interest Society in 1919 and the Equitable Reversionary Interest Society in 1920.